Vansh-Pandey/Time_Capsule/README.md

 ## Contribution
 Feel free to contribute by creating issues, submitting pull requests, or suggesting improvements!

----

-## License
-This project is licensed under the MIT License.
+This project is made Team Scout Regiment Squad lead by **Vansh Pandey** along with Team Member **Lav Khator** for KrackHack'25 , IIT Mandi.
 ---

 ## Contact
 For any issues or inquiries, reach out to **Vansh Pandey**.